eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 **Investing** is making money work for you in the **medium to long term** while you're busy with life.
 It is **not** a get-rich-quick scheme.
 When we don't talk widely about good investing, it leaves a void for scammers to lure the average person with false investments.
-If someone offers you "guaranteed" profits without presenting any risks nor financial protection then you should be extremely careful before deciding to enter.
+If someone offers you "guaranteed" profits without presenting any risks nor financial protection, you should be extremely careful before deciding to enter.

 In this series, I share my investing journey, starting with **7 key points** before actually investing.
 The first 2 key points I think everyone should be considering even if not planning to invest.